-In addition to the holidays above, the CDC closes for two days every year in conjunction with the annual Picnic.
-The Director will alert families to the picnic closing dates well in advance of the Picnic.
+CDC closes for three additional The professional development and/or teacher Two of these days are in work days. conjunction with the annual Picnic.
+The Director will alert families to the picnic closing dates well in advance.
 It is typically the Friday before and the Monday after Picnic.
+The remaining professional is held either development day Indigenous Peoples' Day (October) or on Presidents Day (February).
+Families are notified in the Director's newsletter in advance of the closure date.
 There is no reduction in tuition for Picnic closures dates.